 The gap between the Progress 8 scores of our disadvantaged and non-disadvantaged pupils has grown since the start of the pandemic.
-The Progress 8 score of our non-disadvantaged pupils was +0.01.
+The Progress 8 score of our non-disadvantaged pupils was -0.47.
 Our analysis suggests that the reason for this is primarily the ongoing impact of absence following the pandemic.
 Attendance levels have not returned to pre-pandemic levels and opportunities to fill gaps in knowledge are reduced with further absence.
 This is a national issue which we clearly evident in our KS4 data for Disadvantaged students who are also Persistently absent.
+Curriculum recovery is a high priority for us as a school to support all students who have had varying levels of absence.